lsndr/yuow/README.md

 ### retries

-`retries` specifies how many times unit of work must be retried before it throws an error.
-Retries are performed only if `PersistenceError` is thrown.
-Check out [Repository](#repository) section to see when it's thrown.
+`retries` specifies how many times the unit of work must be retried before it throws an error.
+Retries are performed only if a `PersistenceError` is thrown.
+Check out the [Repository](#repository) section to learn when it's thrown.

-This is useful when you use `version` field for optimistic concurrency control.
+This is useful when you use a `version` field for optimistic concurrency control.

 ### transaction

 `transaction` is an object that contains transaction options.
-Its structure depends on engine you use.
-For example, if you use `KnexEngine`, it should contain `isolationLevel` and `global` properties.
+Its structure depends on the engine you use.
+For example, if you use `KnexEngine`, it should contain the `isolationLevel` and `global` properties.

 ```typescript
 {